tvriesde/rdw-workshop-15-10/2. TDD-DotNet/README.md

 ## Steps

-### Step 1: Add MSTest project to HelloCopilot
+### Step 1: Add MSTest project to GettingStarted
-Next to the HelloCopilot directory (so not in), create an additional directory, name it TDD.
+Next to the GettingStarted directory (so not in), create an additional directory, name it TDD.
 In that directory execute the following terminal command. dotnet new mstest

-### Step 2: Create dependency from MSTest project to HelloCopilot
+### Step 2: Create dependency from MSTest project to GettingStarted
-Find a way to create a dependency from MSTest to HelloCopilot, hint, ask Copilot Agent to help you with that.
+Find a way to create a dependency from MSTest to GettingStarted, hint, ask Copilot Agent to help you with that.

 ### Step 3: Build project